oceanprotocol/uploader_backend/README.md

 ### Architecture:

-1. **DBS:**
+1. **Uploader Backend:**
     - Exposes public API for frontend operations.
     - Exposes private API for microservices (through a private network).
     - Proxies requests to microservices.
     - Manages IPFS temporary storage.
-2. **1-N Storage MicroServices:** Each microservice can handle different storage types.
+2. **1-N Uploader MicroServices:** Each microservice can handle different storage types.

 ## Usage

-If you wish to use Ocean Decentralized Backend Storage in your project we recommend implementing it using the [dbs javascript library](https://www.npmjs.com/package/@oceanprotocol/dbs).
+If you wish to use the Ocean Uploader Backend in your project we recommend implementing it using the [Uploader.js library](https://www.npmjs.com/package/@oceanprotocol/uploader).
 You will also require the following information:

 This server is currently deployed at: `https://dbs.oceanprotocol.com`